Why Won’t My Polyurethane Dry – How to Fix the Problem?

 Why is Polyurethane Sticky?

-One major reason why the polyurethane is not drying is due to a thick coating that has been applied incorrectly.
-The best way to apply a coating of polyurethane finish is to do so in thin layers using a poly brush which is generally a natural bristle or a synthetic brush.
+The best way to apply a coating of polyurethane finish is to do so in thin layers using a poly brush, which is generally a natural bristle or a synthetic brush.

 You may feel the need to apply a thicker coating, but that will take considerably longer to dry.
-To leave the non-sticky layer, it is far better to apply a thin coat, let it dry, and then apply another thin coat which should dry even faster compared to the first.
+To leave the non-sticky layer, it is far better to apply a thin coat, let it dry, and then apply another thin coat, which should dry even faster compared to the first.

-A cold room with still air means it will take far longer for the liquid inside the polyurethane finish to evaporate away.
-Ways to combat this are to open a window, turn on a fan, and use a heater to warm up the temperature in the room itself.
+Ways to combat this are to open a window, turn on a fan, and use a heater to warm up the temperature in room itself.

-3- Wood has Natural Oil
+3- Wood has lots of natural oils

 However, once the first coat dries, the second coat will not take nearly as long since it is separated from the natural oil of the wood.